Empyreal96/Updating-WP-FFUs-Guide/WP8.1_FFUs.md

 *(You will reboot back into Flash Mode, this is expected*

-6. Unlock Bootloader with WPInternals
+6. Relock Bootloader with WPInternals